 - The Town of Westlock offers a pre-authorized payment program to those taxpayers, residential and commercial, who wish to pay their taxes on a monthly basis.
 Many people find it difficult to make a single payment that comes due once a year.
 Monthly installments break your property tax into smaller amounts, which make it easier to budget for.

-- Equal monthly installments, pre-authorized debit or postdated cheques, calculated at the prior year tax levy, divided by the number of equal months remaining to May 30 of the subsequent year, are processed on the last business day of each month.
+- Equal monthly installments, via pre-authorized debit, calculated at the prior year tax levy, divided by the number of equal months remaining of the subsequent year, are processed on the last business day of each month.
 Supplementary tax levies for property improvements will be billed separately and do not form part of this program.

 To join, simply complete the application form, attach a VOID cheque and send or deliver to the Town of Westlock.
 Citizens can enroll or cancel at any time of the year for no penalty or fee.